gmx-io/gmx-synthetics/README.md

 The funding fee per second for shorts would be `-0.00001 * 150,000 / 50,000 => 0.00003 => -0.003%`.

+It is also possible to set a stableFundingFactor, this would result in the specified funding factor being used instead of the dynamic funding factor.

 # Borrowing Fees

 There is a borrowing fee paid to liquidity providers, this helps prevent users from opening both long and short positions to take up pool capacity without paying any fees.